MaksymPylypenko/Dota-2-script/README.md

 `turn on autoselect summoned units`

 #### The issue:
-Arc's and Tempest Double's necro book can not be pernamently assigned to different hot-keys.
+Arc's and Tempest Double's necro book can not be pernamently assigned to different hotkeys.
 Thus, it is not trivial to send both necro books on different camps relatively quickly.

 #### Quick bind:
 If you have a hero and 2 summons selected, deselects the first unit (e.g. Arc or Tempest Double) and binds the rest to a specific hotkey.